MethaweeSuksri/Knowledge/README.md

-> For i heard, A smart man know what he don't know.
+> For i heard, A smart man know what he doesn't know.
 > But hey, but what do i know.

 # Here's what i DO know